ysoni24/ai-companies-list/README.md

 | Zest Finance | [LinkedIn](https://www.linkedin.com/company/zestfinance) | [Careers](https://www.zestfinance.com/careers) | Los Angeles CA | Credit AI |
 ---

-## 🤝 Contribute
-Have a company to add?
-Feel free to open a pull request or create an issue!
-Contributions are welcome. 🌟

----

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 🏷️ Categories

 ### Research & Core AI